Sindh Literature Festival: 2017

+Controversy

+In 2017, during Sindh Literature Festival, Jaleel read a story خدا گم ٿي ويو (Khuda gum thee wayo, The God disappeared).
+Video of the session went viral on social media in March 2021.
+The video irked religious fundamentalists and they took his views as blasphemy of God.
+Jaleel and organisers was threatened to death by religious extremists.
+His opponents used Twitter and other social media networks to get him arrested and hanged publicly.
+While his supporters showed solidarity with him.

 2019

 For the third time festival was jointly organised by the Sindh Literary Foundation, information department of the Sindh government and the Endowment Fund Trust from 22–24 February 2019 at Beach Luxury Hotel Karachi as in previous events.
 This time festival had many sessions on culture, language, politics, sufism and literature.
 Karachi's past was one of the main discussions of event.

 2021

 Annual gathering scheduled in March 2020 was canceled due to the COVID-19 pandemic, then it was scheduled from 12 to 14 March 2021 in Arts Council of Pakistan Karachi.

 2022

-Fifth SLF held from 18-20 March 2022, under the theme Centennial Celebration of Mohen-jo-Daro in Arts Council of Pakistan Karachi.
-The 5th Sindh Literature Festival (SLF) was organized from 18th to 20th March, 2022, at the Arts Council of Pakistan, Karachi.
+Fifth SLF held from 18–20 March 2022, under the theme Centennial Celebration of Mohen-jo-Daro in Arts Council of Pakistan Karachi.
+The 5th Sindh Literature Festival (SLF) was organized from 18 to 20 March 2022, at the Arts Council of Pakistan, Karachi.
 This event was attributed to the “Mohenjo-Daro” of Sindh as the Centennial Celebration of the discovery of Mohenjo-Daro, an ancient archaeological site of immense historical significance in the world.
 For the occasion, a special theme song Mohenjo-Daro was prepared to sing the glory of this prehistoric city of Indus Civilization, written by renowned Sindhi poet Ali Akash, and composed by musician Saad Alavi.
 The opening ceremony of SLF started with this song, received well and cheered by the audience.

 The main stage of the 5th Sindh Literature Festival was also designed to represent the importance of Mohenjo-Daro.
 In the 5th SLF, 28 sessions were conducted on various themes including a special session regarding the splendor “Mohenjo-Daro”, in which archaeologists from Pakistan and abroad participated; ten books were launched; and a “multilingual” Mushaira, a poetic sitting participated by poets of different languages of all provinces of Pakistan, was also part of the event.
 Besides that, two musical nights added the aroma of the festivity to the program.
 The festival was attended by a large number of people of all ages especially families and youth.
 The event was covered remarkably by print, electronic and social media.
 On the 1st day, an international session was held.